 Download full pdf here: Career Choice Assistance – Pit holes from our Parents

-Hello Mum and Dad, it feels nice writing an episode to you today.
-The major purpose of writing to you was due to the challenges we as educators and counsellors faced here in school seeing children who do not understand a thing about what they do.
+Hello Mum and Dad, it feels nice writing an episode to you out of sheer impulse.
+The major purpose of writing this paper is due to the challenges we as educators and counsellors face in schools seeing children who do not understand a thing about what they are doing.
 The fact is that students are always misguided by their very own thoughts.
 This is even more so when people around them, like you (parents) and their peers tend to compound this issue by further pushing them into an area of study that they do not like.
-As parents however, you are the prime career counsellor to your child.
-Being the prime career counsellor gives you the very advantage of guiding your child properly in selecting a career.
+As parents however, you are the prime career counsellors to your child.
+Being the prime career counsellors gives you the very advantage of guiding your child properly in selecting a career.

-In line with the above assertion, I held the view that most of our parents have misused this opportunity to favour our own gain/opinion.
-This material has become very important because most of our parents knows very little about career selection techniques and processes, hence their lack of knowledge in this direction has made even the most educated to faulter in the process of their children’s career choice process.
+In line with the above assertion, I held the view that most of our parents have misused this opportunity to favour their own gain/opinion.
+This material has become very important because most of our parents knows very little about career selection techniques and practices, hence their lack of knowledge in this direction has made even the most educated to faulter in the process of their children’s career choice process.
 The result of this is that your child now come to school and battle to achieve what is expected of him/her.
 A child who is supposed to be a first class product now battling to be in second class.
 It is not as if the child is not intelligent, but because he/she is in the wrong place.
-It is my appeal therefore, that all parents should take this very seriously because it is alarming to us here, reports we get about parents who would not allow their children to take independent but guided career choices.
+It is an appeal therefore, that all parents should take this very seriously because it is alarming to us here when we get reports about parents who would not allow their children to take independent but guided career choices.

-And so, you keep on choosing careers for your children year in year out, and you are never tired.
+And so, many parents kept on choosing careers for their children year in year out, and never tired.
 You chose for your first child, you never bordered to check on his/her success whether he/she is doing well or not in the course he/she is studying for you.
 Yes, for you.
-Because you own the course, not your child.
+Because you own the career, not your child.
 It is now time for the second kid, Daddy, you have come again.
 Are you not tired?
 You wanted Medicine for your kid, meanwhile, your kid wanted theatre arts.
 She loves dancing and singing.
 You won’t let her be.
-Over your dead body you said, will she read theatre arts.
+Over your dead body you said, will she read Theatre Arts.
 She doesn’t even know Physics, Chemistry nor Biology, but you are not bordered.
 If others are doing it, you have said to yourself, my child too will do it.
 And so, you gave an order – if you fail to read Medicine, I will not sponsor you to school – Daddy but why?
 Do you want the child to die before you rest?
-Do you know the anxiety you are causing these children?
-To the extent that some of my clients here who gave us testimonies have to directly disobeyed their parents’ orders to take what they wanted study.
-But how many students have that strong will to disobey their parents in this direction to be able to study what they really want.
+Do you know the anxiety you are causing these children of yours?
+It got to the extent that some students giving me responses have to directly disobey their parents’ orders to take what they wanted to study.
+But how many students have that strong will to disobey their parents in this direction to be able to study what they really want?
+These are the issues

 Choosing a course for your child is never a bad idea.
-But it becomes a bad idea because you know little or nothing about the process.
-It has become a bad idea because you do not seek the child’s opinion before concluding what he/she should study.
-You were supposed to take records of what he/she likes, compare them with what he/she knows before telling him/her that you see?
-This course is better of the two opinion because of this, this, and that.
+But it becomes a bad idea because some parents knows little or nothing about the process.
+It has become a bad idea because many parents do not seek the child’s opinion before concluding what he/she should study.
+Parents were supposed to take records of what the child likes, can do and complete; compare them with what he/she knows before guiding him/her to select. you can give your opinion that “this course is better of the two opinions because of this, this, and that”.
 You give tangible reasons why he/she should take the one you prefer with the perception that you know better.
-Sometimes, the course some parents impose may fortunately be the course the child wants, or the child my later grow to like and apply for the course without any breach of interest.
-But in cases where the child knows nothing about the imposed course, the parents have to make career reconsiderations.
+Sometimes, the programme some parents impose may fortunately be the course the child wants, or the child my later grow to like and apply for the programme without any breach of interest.
+But in cases where the child knows nothing about the imposed programme, the parents have to make career re-considerations.

 In the bid to understand students’ vocational/career/occupational needs, educators and counsellors have expounded theories in furtherance of career guidance processes.
 These theories include;